 Dear Mr. ABC,

-It has been observed that despite communicating the policies of the company regarding the use of cell and issuing verbal and written warnings, you have been seen using a mobile phone at the workplace.
-XYZ Company has a very strict and straight policy that no employee at the workplace is allowed to use a cell at any cost.
+It has been observed that despite communicating the company’s policies regarding the use of cell and issuing verbal and written warnings, you have been seen using a mobile phone at the workplace.
+XYZ Company has a stringent and straight policy that no employee at the workplace is allowed to use a cell at any cost.

-The use of mobile phones acts as a big distraction and results in decreased productivity.
-Employees who use cell phones constantly during work often fail to meet their goals and this deteriorates their performance to a great extent.
-XYZ Company is not going to tolerate this kind of behavior.
+The use of mobile phones is a big distraction and results in decreased productivity.
+Employees who use cell phones constantly during work often fail to meet their goals, significantly deteriorating their performance.
+XYZ Company is not going to tolerate this kind ofbehaviourr.

-The purpose of this letter is to let you know that this is a warning letter.
-The company will have to take strict actions against you if you continue to ignore this warning just like previous warnings.
+This letter is a warning.
+The company will take strict action against you if you continue to ignore this warning, just like previous warnings.

 Regards.